-In recent years the most relevant advances in the field of face recognition have been brought by the use of deep learning environments.
+In recent years the most relevant advances in the field of face recognition have been made by the use of deep learning environments.
 Unlike classical methods (where the descriptors to be applied on the input image had to be chosen beforehand), deep learning algorithms through the learning process create their own feature extractors by analysing complex relationships between the input data set.
 The significant boost in computational power together with the immense amount of images available through the internet has allowed deep learning-based facial recognition systems to achieve very high success rates even in the most demanding environments.

 What is facial biometry used for today?

 Recognition based on facial biometrics is a technology with huge potential and numerous applications in different areas where it is necessary to verify the identity of people: access control, recognition of criminals, search for missing persons, unlocking of mobiles, digital onboarding…

 Digital Onboarding has surged as companies wanted to digitize offline processes as well as provide a fully digital experience while speeding up remote registration process.
 Regulations (KYC and AML) have been put in place to protect the identity of customers through secure checks as well as to curb possible use for illegitimate purposes such as money laundering.
 Banks, insurance companies, online gaming and gambling companies, telco and retailers have found facial recognition to be a useful tool in streamlining initial registration and providing an extra layer of security to their systems.